lawrennd/talks/_posts/2008-06-17-statistical-inference-in-systems-biology-through-span-g-span-aussian-processes-and-ordi.md

 ---
+title: Statistical inference in systems biology through Gaussian processes and ordinary differential equations
-abstract: "In this talk we will summarise recent work from our group in Manchester on inferring \u2018latent biochemical species\u2019 in biological systems using Gaussian processes and differential equations.
+abstract: "In this talk we will summarise recent work from our group in Manchester on inferring latent biochemical species in biological systems using Gaussian processes and differential equations.
 A key problem in biological data is when particular biochemical species of interest are not directly measurable.
   We will show how the framework of Gaussian processes can be brought to bear on the